What's inside an op-amp?

 Toward a shorter-tailed pair

-Of course, this constraint is rather severe, especially in the age of single-supply electronics that commonly run off as little as 3.3 volts.
+Of course, this input constraint is rather severe, especially in the age of single-supply electronics that commonly run off as little as 3.3 volts.

 To improve this circuit without sacrificing its input range, it would be necessary to replace R2 with a device that can recreate a wide range of voltage drops while requiring only fairly modest current swings.
+This would make the current flowing R1 fairly insensitive to any common-mode artifacts.

 Well — that’s our cue to wheel out the previously-discussed FET I-V curve:

-A single FET with a carefully trimmed gate voltage can be used as a drop-in replacement for R2.
+A single FET with a carefully trimmed gate voltage could be used as a drop-in replacement for R2.
 That said, its characteristics will drift in response to factors such as ambient temperature, so it’s best to add some sort of a feedback loop.
 One such circuit — known as the current mirror — is shown below:

 Current sources have their own (uncommon) circuit symbol, so a revised version of the not-so-long-tailed pair might look this way: